 When plans are incomplete or are changed so as to require additional plan review, an additional plan review fee shall be charged but such fee shall not exceed one-half the initial plan review fee.
 Corrected plans which are resubmitted to the Division of Building and Safety for approval subsequent to initial plan review shall not be subject to an additional plan review fee.
 The fee for additional plan review may be waived by the Building Official when the time consumed in the performance of such service totals less than one-half hour.

-When plans are resubmitted for checking after expiration of plan review and no changes have been made or will be made in the original plans and specifications for the work, and no code changes have occurred, the plan review may be extended for six months and the plan review fee may be one-half the current plan review fee provided the re-submittal has not exceeded one year from the expiration date.
+107.4 EXPIRATION OF PLAN REVIEW.
+Applications for which no permit is issued within 180 days following the date of application shall expire by limitation, and plans and other data submitted for review may thereafter be returned to the applicant or destroyed by the building official.
+The building official may extend the time for action by the applicant for a period not exceeding 180 days on request by the applicant showing that circumstances beyond the control of the applicant have prevented action from being taken.
+No application shall be extended more than once.
+In order to renew action on an application after expiration, the applicant shall resubmit plans and pay a new plan review fee.
+When plans are resubmitted for checking after expiration of plan review and no changes have been made or will be made in the original plans and specifications for the work, and no code changes have occurred, the plan review may be renewed for 180 days and the plan review fee may be one-half the current plan review fee provided the re-submittal has not exceeded one year from the expiration date.